Joget DX 8 Stable Released

 Go to the Logging tab.
 Verify that the Log path is pointing to the correct location, by default, it should point it back to the logs folder of the current Tomcat already.

 Select the level of logging you wish for in the level drop-down list.

-Go to startup tab, set the working path to your Joget's installation folder.
-Repeat it for shutdown tab too.
+Go to the startup tab, and set the working path to your Joget's installation folder.
+Repeat it for the shutdown tab too.

 You can now start up Joget as a service.

 After you have successfully added Tomcat as a service, you may also want to add MySQL as a service and make Tomcat dependent on MySQL as well.